Is trading options for a living possible?

 There are many people out there making a living or supplementing their retirement income by trading options.
 And the numbers continue to grow – just look at the trend in option volume.
 More and more options are traded every year.
 The volume numbers break records every year.

 And if others can do it, so you can.
 It does not take a rocket scientist or a genius.
 I know some very dumb people who are doing well trading options.
 And with the upgrades in technology, anyone sitting at home has access to all the data and trading tools they need – almost all of them are available for free from your broker.
-Commissions are lower than ever as well.
+Option trading commissions are lower than ever as well.
+So consider trading options for a living.

 So how much can you make?